henryyuhsiufeng/NotesOnMERN/DeploymentWithHeroku.md

 ex) const PORT = process.env.PORT
     -  Variables that are set in the underlying runtime that node is running on top of.
 Heroku's opportunity to pass us runtime configuration after we have deployed our application is.
 This is important because we won't know the port until the very last moment when our app is about to be executed by Heroku.
     - If running locally, process.env.PORT might not be available to us.
 To address this issue,use a boolean statement.

+# Debugging
+- To remove a heroku remote:
+    - git remote rm heroku
+- Make sure to initial commit before pushing to heroku repository